 Speech analytics is the ability to understand and comprehend what is being said in the interactions that take place between a contact center and the customer or consumer on the other end of the phone.
 Interaction analytics is not only limited to speech, but also the ability to ingest and analyze chat, text, email, surveys, and any kind of interaction that takes place.
-The goal of this technology is, it’s the notion of taking big data, the millions and millions of words that are being spoken in the contact center every day, and synthesizing that down into meaningful actionable insights.
+The goal of this technology is taking big data, the millions and millions of words that are being spoken in the contact center every day, and synthesizing that down into meaningful actionable insights.

 Speech Analytics Can Help You Listen, Interpret, and Take Action